Blue shark: Predators

-Young and smaller individuals may be eaten by larger sharks, such as the great white shark and the tiger shark.
+Younger and smaller individuals may be eaten by larger sharks, such as the great white shark and the tiger shark.
 Orcas have been reported to hunt blue sharks.
 This shark may host several species of parasites.
 For example, the blue shark is a definitive host of the tetraphyllidean tapeworm, Pelichnibothrium speciosum (Prionacestus bipartitus).
 It becomes infected by eating intermediate hosts, probably opah (Lampris guttatus) and/or longnose lancetfish (Alepisaurus ferox).

-Northern elephant seals (Mirounga angustirostris) and Cape fur seals (Arctocephalus pusillus pusillus) have been observed to feed on blue sharks.
+California sea lions (Zalophus californianus), Northern elephant seals (Mirounga angustirostris) and Cape fur seals (Arctocephalus pusillus pusillus) have been observed to feed on blue sharks.

+Despite having excellent binocular vision and the capacity to see ahead when pursuing prey, research indicates that blue sharks are not always adept at spotting predators approaching from behind.
+According to an experiment, a large predator's best attack angle when pursuing a blue shark is probably from the caudal direction.
+This puts the predator in a position to strike the caudal fin of the shark and immobilize it.
+Blue sharks are not totally helpless against a tail-on approach, though, as they can adjust their escape performance based on the reaction distance.

+Rather than reacting at a greater distance and trying to swim away at a high sustained speed, blue sharks likely concentrate their energy on outmaneuvering predators with sharp turns and brief bursts of acceleration.

 Relationship to humans

 Blue shark meat is edible, but not widely sought after; it is consumed fresh, dried, smoked and salted and diverted for fishmeal.
 There is a report of high concentration of heavy metals (mercury and lead) in the edible flesh.
 The skin is used for leather, the fins for shark-fin soup and the liver for oil.
 Blue sharks are occasionally sought as game fish for their beauty and speed.

 Blue sharks rarely bite humans.
 From 1580 up until 2013, the blue shark was implicated in only 13 biting incidents, four of which ended fatally.